graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A curried wrapper around Number.prototype.toString.
+A curried wrapper around `Number.prototype.toString`.
 Takes a base between 2 and 36, and a number.
-Returns a string representing the given number in the given base. of significant digits.
+Returns a string representing the given number in the given base.

 #### Examples ####
     funkierJS.toBaseAndString(2, 5); // => "101"